pauldelatte/pauldelatte.github.io/_pages/research.md

 ## Working papers

-- On the existence of least favorable priors, August 2023
+- Average density: weak limits and inference in non-regular semi-parametric problems (August 2024)

-## Work in progress
+- Description, explanation, and causation: what is statistical in causal inference?
+(August 2024)

-- Numerical approximation of least favorable priors, August 2023
+- Some existence results for maximin priors in statistical minimax theorems (August 2024)

-- Statistical minimax theorems in the q-vague topology, August 2023
+## Notes and comments

-## Other projects
+- Numerical computation of maximin priors and minimax rules

-- Comment on Wager and Xu (2023), March 2023
+- Comment on "Weak Signal Asymptotics for Sequentially Randomized Experiments" by Kuang and Wager (2023)